YE

 The average success rates of IVF globally are under 50 percent.
 This means that almost half the people who undergo IVF do not get pregnant.
-So, what is the reason for your IVF failure?
-Could you have done anything different?
+So, what are the main reasons for IVF failure?
+Could you do anything differently?

 What is the most common reason for IVF failure?